How we’re adapting our work in response to the COVID-19 pandemic.

 We are also supporting SMEs to look to the future, and identify and respond to emerging opportunities.
 We will focus on resilient recovery efforts, supporting households, businesses and markets to rebuild and flourish.

 Closures around the world mean over one billion learners are currently out of school.
 Losing access to formal education – and the opportunities for protection it provides – puts children and adolescents, particularly girls, at increased risk.
-Our volunteers will work in communities to raise awareness of key issues, such as gender-based violence and the importance of sharing domestic duties between boys and girls.
+Our volunteers are working in communities to raise awareness of key issues, such as gender-based violence and the importance of sharing domestic duties between boys and girls.
 We are also prioritising activities which provide mental health and psychosocial support for young people.

 In the long term, interruptions to education can lead to increased levels of underage employment, as some learners never return to school, and the loss of valuable opportunities for young people to develop the skills they need for the future.
 It’s essential that we continue to support as many children as possible to keep learning throughout this crisis.